pymc-devs/pymc/ARCHITECTURE.md

 ![Architecture](docs/Architecture.png)

-On the highest level, PyMC3 is a thing which lets you define probabilistic graphs or models and then magically handles "the rest" for you.
-Core to any Bayesian library is the posterior estimation which PyMC3 does.
-However there are numerous other useful sets of functionality, from prior and posterior predictive sampling, GraphviZ model, as well as various helper functions.
+On the highest level, PyMC3 lets you define probabilistic graphs or models that can be easily used to compute log probabilities for posterior inference or to draw random samples for prior and posterior prediction.
+However there are numerous
+other useful sets of functionality, from prior and posterior predictive sampling, GraphviZ model, as well as various helper functions.